soyart/ssg/README.md

 There're 2 main ssg threads: one is for building the outputs, and the other is the write thread.

-The main thread *sequentially* reads and sends outputs to the write thread via a buffered Go channel.
+The build thread *sequentially* reads, builds and sends outputs to the write thread via a buffered Go channel.

 Bufffering allows the builder thread to continue to build and send outputs to the writer until the buffer is full.

-This means that, at any point in time during a generation of any number of files with 20 writers, ssg-go will at most only hold 40 output files in memory (in the buffered channel).

 This helps reduce back pressure, and keeps memory usage low.
 The buffer size is, by default, 2x of the number of writers.

+This means that, at any point in time during a generation of any number of files with 20 writers, ssg-go will at most only hold 40 output files in memory (in the buffered channel).

 If you are importing ssg-go to your code and you don't want this streaming behavior, you can use the exposed function `Build`, `WriteOut`,